A lot of women grow thick and lustrous hair during pregnancy only for it to start falling off while breastfeeding.

 Since your hair is at its most delicate, the lighter the products the better.
 Use conditioners designed for thin hair as they are made up of lighter ingredients that will be gentle and effective.

-Instead, go for a protective hairstyle that allows you to let your hair breath instead constantly tagging which weakens it.
+Instead, go for a protective hairstyle that allows you to let your hair breath instead of constantly tugging it, which will weaken it.

 Braid your hair in a few stylish lines and let it be.